khalby786/MarkMe/README.md

 ## Acknowledgements

-* Thanks to [Liyas Thomas](https://liyasthomas.web.app) for her support and encouragement in this project because MarkMe! is based on Marcdown by Liyas Thomas.
+* Thanks to [Liyas Thomas](https://liyasthomas.web.app) for his support and encouragement in this project because MarkMe! is based on Marcdown by Liyas Thomas.

 * CSS Tricks (https://css-tricks.com/build-word-counter-app/) for the code of word and character count.